Obfuscation Rules for Detecting and Detoxifying Korean Toxicity: Experimental Details

-We conducted training and inference on Ryzen 9950x and Threadripper 9960X CPUs, and NVIDIA RTX Pro 6000 GPUs.
-The experiments were performed on Rochy Linux 9.6 unsing PyTorch 2.8.0, Transformers 4.56.2, BitsAndBytes 0.48.0, Kernels 0.10.2, PEFT 0.17.1, Scikit-learn 1.7.2, EasyDict 1.13, Pandas 2.3.3, Accelerate 1.10.1.
-For evaluation metrics, we additionally used Evaluate 0.4.6, SacreBLEU 2.5.1, BERTScore 0.3.13, OpenAI 1.109.1.
+We conduct training and inference on Ryzen 9950x and Threadripper 9960X CPUs, and NVIDIA RTX Pro 6000 GPUs.
+The experiments were performed on Rochy Linux 9.6 using PyTorch 2.8.0, Transformers 4.56.2, BitsAndBytes 0.48.0, Kernels 0.10.2, PEFT 0.17.1, Scikit-learn 1.7.2, EasyDict 1.13, Pandas 2.3.3, Accelerate 1.10.1.
+For evaluation metrics, we additionally use Evaluate 0.4.6, SacreBLEU 2.5.1, BERTScore 0.3.13, OpenAI 1.109.1.